PericoLedesma/aws-bootcamp-cruddur-2023/journal/week2.md

 # Week 2 — Distributed Tracing

-        Note: week 2 was done with week 3 due to master examns.
+        Note: week 2 was done with week 3 due to master exams.

 (click to open section)